 In 1989, we would open Monroe Bagels & Deli in Monroe, New York.
 For 18 plus years we would serve this community.
 We grew and grew and at times the store was literally too busy.
 One holiday I actually was there for 40 straight hours filling orders.
 It was also here that we learned what it meant to be a true community business, a place where we could give so much and always be supported in return.
 I am proud of our 30 year history of helping neighbors.

 In 2006 a competitor made a surprise offer to buy our shop and we accepted.
 In 2010 we decided to revisit our dream of a New England bagel store and we opened Big Dave’s in the beautiful Mount Washington Valley in New Hampshire.

 BIG DAVE’S PHILOSOPHY ON CUSTOMER SERVICE

+We were only in our second year of business when our landlord dropped a bomb on my lap.
+Not only was he leasing a space to a Dunkin Donuts, but their front door was 50 feet from ours and there was only a bank between us.
+We still had eight more years on the note that we were paying off and I was alarmed to say the least.
 I accepted certain facts.
 I knew we could not compete with a national franchise in marketing or advertising, since we were limited in our funds.
 I turned to the one area that I thought we could outperform our neighbor, and I began reading customer service books, one after the other, from people in all walks of business.
 I would then begin sharing what I learned with our staff, and clearly emphasizing our need to excel in this area.

 This concept of treating folks the way that we like to be treated is still a regular part of our education, and we speak of it more today than ever before.
 We understand that customers make purchasing choices based on how they are served.
 It is our goal to treat every customer like a friend of our business.